gitstua/vhs/README.md

 # Purpose
-Demo of VHS scripting to playback a set of commands and record the results as a gif
+Demo of VHS scripting to playback a set of commands and record the results as a gif.

+All except the first demo use [GitHub Copilot in the CLI](https://github.blog/changelog/2023-11-08-github-copilot-in-the-cli-now-in-public-beta/) to generate the commands.

 ## Usage
 1. Install [VHS](https://github.com/charmbracelet/vhs/tree/main#readme)